jenkinsci/libvirt-agent-plugin/README.md

     Jenkins will simply reissue the agent commissioning once the hypervisor is again running below its threshold, thus delaying the start up of agents

-The connection to Hypervisor will be done using ssh, so you don't need to setup libvirt, exposing your services on tcp that could be a security hole in your infrastructure.
 Here an example of connection string will be used by Libvirt Agents Plugin to create a connection with the hypervisor:

      xen+ssh://username@hostname:port/system

-you can test you connection typing, from your Jenkins Server:
+you can test your connection typing, from your Jenkins Server:

      virsh connect xen+ssh://username@hostname:port/system

-An important thing is the RSA public key exchange between Jenkins Server and Hypervisor Machine: you need to add to .ssh/known\_hosts file the rsa.pub file of your jenkins user.
-This because, for an actual limitation in libvirt java library, it's impossible to provide via code the ssh password, that means Jenkins could not establish a connection if password request will be prompted.
+You will have to set up public key authentication for the connection that can be used by the Jenkins service user.

-To verify all you parameters you can click on *Test Connection* button and check the output reported.
+To verify all your parameters you can click on *Test Connection* button and check the output reported.

 ##### Agents